 You might already know that pollination is the transfer of pollen from the stamen (male flower part) to the carpel (female flower part) of a flowering plant.
 Once pollinated (via any of the pollination methods), the plant forms a fruit.
 Fruits contain seeds, which will grow into the next generation of plants.
 Read more about […]

 Flower anatomy is an important concept in botany!
 Whether you and your students are studying fruits, pollination, or plant genetics, understanding the basics of flower anatomy is important background knowledge.
-This post covers the basic parts of flower anatomy: the 4 “whorls” of complete flowers (sepals, petals, carpel, and stamen) as well as other basic […]
+Specifically, this post covers the basic parts of flower anatomy: the 4 “whorls” of complete flowers (sepals, petals, carpel, and stamen) as well as other […]